Map Toolbar

 Zoom In

-- Increases the zoom level on the map for a closer view of aircraft tracks and geographic details.
+- Increases the zoom level on the map for a closer view

 -